celik-muhammed/learn/docs/source/_sphinx_ext/_sphinx_ai_assistant/README.md

   page reload
 - **Export as txt**: download the whole conversation as a plain-text file
 - **Copy this answer**: per-answer copy button under each assistant reply
-- **Feedback**: configurable local rating UI plus an optional note.
-Network rating telemetry is a separate explicit permission and never contains Q&A, note, model, page URL, or stable conversation identity.
-Host-page lifecycle events use another explicit permission; internal assistant coordination stays on a private bus and public events are bounded projections only
+- **Feedback**: configurable quick + detailed local rating UI with synchronized controls and an optional note.
+Anonymous rating telemetry is a separate explicit permission and never contains Q&A, note, model, page URL, or stable conversation identity.
+A second explicit **Share feedback for review & model improvement** permission can place exactly one Q&A into an updatable provider-native feedback review; a maintainer merge makes that Q&A training-eligible together with a normalized quality score/percentage.
+  Host-page lifecycle
+  events remain independently permissioned.
 - **Keyboard shortcut**: toggle the panel with a configurable chord (`ai_assistant_panel_shortcut`, default `Alt+Shift+A`; a modifier is required, a bare key is rejected)